mattdark/data-generator/README.md

 This script will do the following:
 * Generate test data with the Faker library
 * Create a Pandas DataFrame
-* Import the DataFrame into MySQL
+* Import the DataFrame into PostgreSQL
 * Add the `id` column and set it as the primary key

 A progress bar was added using tqdm.